britwon03/mcb185_homework/participation.md

 - Week 3
 	+ Attended class on Tuesday
-	+ Did the Assesement during class
+	+ Did the Assessement during class
+	+ Explained to my classmate what difference usage between wc and less
+	+ Attended class on Thursday

 - Week 4
 - Week 5